sebastian-ch/assignment4/README.md

 * merged michael-edits branch with master -- sh
 * added libs folder --sh
 * simplify/lower precision for thefts data and precincts --sh
+* created data/ folder to hold our processed data -- sh
 * tried to be fancy and use build scripts to extract vividcolors (didn't upload vividcolors.json to see if it works for you) --sh